Hayama, Kanagawa: Government

 Hayama has a mayor-council form of government with a directly elected mayor and a unicameral town council of 14 members.
 Hayama, together with neighboring Zushi, contributes one member to the Kanagawa Prefectural Assembly.
 In terms of national politics, the town is part of Kanagawa 4th district of the lower house of the Diet of Japan.

 Economy

 Despite its lack of rail connections, Hayama is now primarily a commuter town for Tokyo and Yokohama and, due to its mild climate, a popular resort area with a marina.
 From the Meiji period it became a prestigious summer home location for the upper classes of Tokyo, partly due to the prestige of the Imperial villa.
 In the postwar period, its popularity continued with actors, artists and wealthy expatriates.
 Local agricultural produce includes shiitake mushrooms, and a brand of beef known as "Hayama-gyu".

 Education

 Hayama has four public elementary schools and two public middle schools operated by the town government.
 In addition, the Graduate University for Advanced Studies's main administrative campus is hosted here.

 Transportation

 Railway

 Hayama has no passenger rail service.
 The nearest train station is the Yokosuka Line Zushi Station or Keikyū Zushi Line Zushi·Hayama Station in neighboring Zushi.

+Bus

+Hayama has a bus service from Zushi provided by Keikyu.

+YCAT

+Hayama is also served by highway buses via YCAT to Yokohama.

+Local Taxi Service

+Taxi service also available from Zushi station.